osbi-code/freeAI-chatgpt-midjourney/README.md

 Websites we work with: [https://www.bistudio.com.cn](https://www.bistudio.com.cn)

 # What we offer
-- We purchase official AI services such as ChatGPT, MidJourney ,through formal channels and provide them free of charge to members of the LUNC Validator Node to use for testing
+- We purchase official AI services such as **ChatGPT, MidJourney** ,through formal channels and provide them free of charge to members of the LUNC Validator Node to use for testing
 - Provide a technology exchange and support platform on how to better utilize AI and realize the full open application of AI to BI (Business Intelligence).

 # Why are we doing this
 - Helping to make AI more accessible to the masses and using AI to improve productivity
 - Help enterprises realize smarter BI and better serve C-suite AI
-- Help Validator Node: "BI.Studio, attract more people to join it and stay competitive in the blockchain
+- Help Validator Node: "[Bi.Studio](https://s.cryptonian.life/lunc/validator/terravaloper1s2xpff7mj6jpxfyhr7pe25vt8puvgj4wy0tzjx#3)", attract more people to join it and stay competitive in the blockchain

 # How to do it
 1. We started by choosing a premium LUNC node operator to work with on the Terra blockchain: [Bi.Studio](https://s.cryptonian.life/lunc/validator/terravaloper1s2xpff7mj6jpxfyhr7pe25vt8puvgj4wy0tzjx#3)
-2. We continuously invest in LUNC and entrust the validator node "BI.Studio" to automate the realization of compounding investment, i.e. the Chinese "Profit Rolling".
+2. We continuously invest in LUNC and entrust the validator node "[Bi.Studio](https://s.cryptonian.life/lunc/validator/terravaloper1s2xpff7mj6jpxfyhr7pe25vt8puvgj4wy0tzjx#3)" to automate the realization of compounding investment, i.e. the Chinese "Profit Rolling".
 [Auto Restake](https://restake.app/terra/terravaloper1s2xpff7mj6jpxfyhr7pe25vt8puvgj4wy0tzjx/stake)
 3. With the wealth gained through compounding, take out a portion to buy AI services such as ChatGPT\Midjourney
 4. Looking for great github AI projects to serve as front-end UI interfaces for AI services, like as [chatgpt-web-midjourney-proxy](https://github.com/Dooy/chatgpt-web-midjourney-proxy)、[lobe-chat](https://github.com/lobehub/lobe-chat)
 5. Set up the KEY in the UI project and make it available to members for free